-I am no stranger to the GTA franchise and have been a fan of the GTA series ever since I played GTA III on the PS2 back in 2001.
-I followed this up with GTA: Vice City and GTA: San Andreas (Grove Street for life!), also on the PS2.
-The last installment in the series, GTA IV, I played on the PlayStation 3.
+I am no stranger to the GTA franchise and have been a fan of the GTA series ever since I played GTA III on the PlayStation 2 back in 2001.
+I followed this up with GTA: Vice City and GTA: San Andreas (Grove Street for life!), also on the PlayStation 2.
+The last instalment in the series, GTA IV, I played on the PlayStation 3.

 This wasn’t because I never enjoyed playing the other previous games, this was because the games are that big, that you have to invest an enormous amount of time into them, so going back to replay them isn’t always an option (hence the reason I’ve only just now got round to playing GTA V now.
 Time is a precious commodity these days).

 I actually started to think I was living a double life, things became blurred.
 By day, I would go to work and everything was normal, but on a night, I was living in Liberty City, stealing cars, robbing banks, killing people or going bowling with Jacob and Brucie.
-I was 100% immersed in this game and I was loving it.
+I was 100% immersed in this game, and I was loving it.

 I even went on to play The Liberty City Stories: The Lost and the Damned and The Ballad of Gay Tony.
-Both equally as enjoyable as the original game, especially TBoGT.
+Both equally enjoyable as the original game, especially TBoGT.
 For me, Rockstar had absolutely nailed it with GTA IV.

-I finally found some time to start playing GTA V so I inserted the game into my PS3 and began the installation process.
+I finally found some time to start playing GTA V, so I inserted the game into my PS3 and began the installation process.
 Once complete, I launched the game, only to find it would not load.
-It kept freezing on the Rockstar screen, a known bug apparently so you have to use the workaround in order to get the game to load (not the best of starts).
+It kept freezing on the Rockstar screen, a known bug apparently, so you have to use the workaround in order to get the game to load (not the best of starts).

 Once in the game, I could see that there is a lot of similar features in GTA V that were in previous GTA titles such as walking to the wardrobe to change your outfit, using the bed to save your progress, getting haircuts, tattoos, building your strength, stamina and other skills like shooting, driving and flying.

 Get Rich or Die Tryin’

 This is where the game instantly falls down for me, I am not a fan of the character switching … at all.
-In all the previous GTA titles that I have played, you start with nothing and you build up your fortune as you progress through the game.
+In all the previous GTA titles that I have played, you start with nothing, and you build up your fortune as you progress through the game.
 You amass wealth, get more cars and guns, own helicopters, planes, purchase bigger property.

 This does not seem to be the case with GTA V, at least not with Michael.
 He already has the big house, the nice cars, the good life, and from the progress I have made so far, this looks like it is going to go one of two ways.
-Either, he starts with everything and he loses everything, or he starts with everything and he has to do all these missions to stop him losing everything.
+Either, he starts with everything, and he loses everything, or he starts with everything, and he has to do all these missions to stop him losing everything.

 I just can not get into this game like I did with GTA IV, or other GTA titles for that matter.
 The spark is just not there.
 I’m not as connected to the characters as I have been with earlier GTA games and I blame this on the character switching.

 From what I have played so far, I’m just not that impressed.
-Yes, the game looks stunning but great graphics does not make a great game.
+Yes, the game looks stunning, but great graphics does not make a great game.
 I just do not feel the same about this game as I did about the other GTA titles.
 Nothing in the game is captivating me, capturing my attention, keeping me entertained.
 Nothing is making me want to play this game.
 Believe me, no one is more disappointed about this than me … No one.

 As for the iFruit app … Don’t get me started.